Overview of a Partnership

 - Sole trader – The simplest structure allows you to have full control;

-- Trust – Where a trustee is in charge of business transactions.
+- Trust – Where a trustee is in charge of a business that is conducted for the benefit of the trust beneficiaries.

 Seek advice from a professional business consultant, business structure lawyer or accountant before deciding which business structure to use.